adamsilver/fdpb/06-an-inbox.md

 </ul>
 ```

 To an extent visible labels can be omitted from the interface.
-You could even argue that having them would interfere with the expected behaviour.
-Clicking it should take the user to read the email.
-We can't have a link and label occupy the same position because they have completely different behaviour.
-But what can we do?
+You could even argue that having them interferes with the expected behaviour&mdash;that clicking the row should take the user to read the email.
+In any case, a link and a label can't occupy the same space because they have opposing behaviour.
+Remember clicking a label should check the checkbox.

 ### Use modes

+Because we're trying to handle two separate jobs, designing the interface is a little complicated.
+One way to design this problem out is by splitting apart the two jobs using the concept of modes.

+--

 The interface is a little complicated because it's trying to do 2 jobs at the same time.
 One way of simplifying things and re-introducing a visible label is by splitting apart the 2 jobs using the concept of modes.
 They work by having two separate, allbeit similar, pages.
 One is reading email and the other for managing it.